Leave a Legacy

 A fixed sum of money

-An item such as a piano, a building, or piece of art
+An item such as a building, or piece of art

 Our charity’s details are